-His stock is selling fast, and will be re-plenished every few weeks, for his motto is "small profits and quick sales."
+His stock is selling fast, and will be replenished every few weeks, for his motto is "small profits and quick sales."

 Call and see our goods.
-We charge noth-ing for showing them, and will always take country produce in pay at the market prices.
-Bloomsburg, Oct.
+We charge nothing for showing them, and will always take country produce in pay at the market prices Bloomsburg, Oct.
 16, 1855.

 DENSLOW & CO.,

 Commission Merchants,

 And Wholesule Dealers in all kinds of

 Foreign and Domestic Leaf Tobacco,

 M ANUFACTURED Tobacco, and Foreign

-M and Domestic Segars, 21 South Front
+and Domestic Segars, 21 South Front

 Street, Philadelphia.
 Importers of fine Havanna Segars of the choicest growths of the

 Vuelta-Abajo.

-A large assortment of which are kept constantly on hand, and for sale at a small advance

-on cost of importation.
+A large assortment of which are kept constantly on hand, and for sale at a small advance on cost of importation.

-Lonsignments respectfully solicited, on which

-literal advances will be made when desired.
+Consignments respectfully solicited, on which liberal advances will be made when desired.

-N. B. Special attention given to orders

-for purchase on commission, of Tobacco, as al-so every description of Merch andise, for ac-count of parties living at a distance from this market. market.
+N. B. Special attention given to orders for purchase on commission, of Tobacco, as all for purchase on commission, of Tobacco, as also every description of Merchandise, for account of parties living at a distance from this market.

 Sole Agent for F. A. Goe'ze's Celebrated German Smoking Tobacco, comprising thirty different varieties.

-ifferent varieties.
 Philadelphia, April 7, 1856.

-4y r.
-THOMAS BUTLER, PHILADELPHIA; Manufacturer of strong Tinware, Copper, Tin and Zine Bathing Tubs, Baibing Pans, and every kind of bathing apparatus.
+THOMAS BUTLER, PHILADELPHIA Manufacturer of strong Tinware, Copper, Thn and Zine Bathing Tubs, Bathing Pans, and every kind of bathing apparatus.
 Also deed and paper boxes.
-Prompt attention given to ordered work, and goods carefully torwprized on orders.
+Prompt attention given to ordered work, and goods carefully toruprated on orders.
 Philadelphia, August 17th, 1854.

-WHEATLEY'S ARCH STREET THEA WHEATLEY'S ARCH STREET THEATRE.
-Arch Street, above Sizth, Phil'a.
+WHEATLEY'S ARCH STREET THEATRE.
+Arch Street, above Sixth, Phil'n.
 THE STAR COMPANY, Composed of the first Artists in the world, and exceeding in Strength and Talent any Dramatic combination heretofore offered to the Theatrical Public, will appear EVERY NIGHT in Comedy, Tragedy, Serio-Comic Drama, Vaudevilles, Musical Burlettas. &c., &c.

-When visiting be city, go there.
+When visiting he city, go there.

-Fresh Arrival!
+Fresh Arrival !